 China sees cyberwarfare as an important tool for “undermining the U.S. military’s technological edge,” according to the U.S. Department of Defense’s 2007 Annual Report to Congress on China’s military power.

 One of the largest breaches in American military history happened in 2013 when, in a single attack, China stole two dozen major weapons systems from the United States.
-The next year, National Security Agency (nsa) director Mike Rogers said China and one or two other countries could invade and shut down U.S. utilities, aviation and financial networks.
-That same year, Chinese hackers penetrated U.S. Transportation Command contractors 20 times, and the Chinese military flaunted its new J-31 stealth fighter jet—made from knowledge it stole out of American servers.
+The next year, National Security Agency (nsa) Director Mike Rogers said China and one or two other countries could invade and shut down U.S. utilities, aviation and financial networks.
+That same year, Chinese hackers penetrated U.S. Transportation Command contractors 20 times, and the Chinese military flaunted its new J-31 stealth fighter jet—made from technology it stole out of American servers.
 In 2015, China hacked as many as 18 million current and former government employees’ personal information.
 Mike McConnell, former director of the nsa, said, “The Chinese have penetrated every major corporation of any consequence in the United States and have taken information” (March 12, 2015).
 These hacks included the U.S. Congress, the Department of Defense and the State Department.

 Space warfare is another way China is trying to level the playing field.
 On January 11, 2007, China took the space race to a new level.
-By shooting a warhead from a ballistic missile into space, destroying an old Chinese weather satellite, China exploded more than a satellite; it exploded the myth that China’s space program does not threaten America.
+By shooting a warhead from a ballistic missile into space, destroying an old Chinese weather satellite, China exploded more than a satellite.
+It exploded the myth that China’s space program does not threaten America.
 Christopher Bodeen, writing for the Associated Press, observed, “The test is a shot across the bow of U.S. efforts to remain predominant in space and on the ground, where its military is heavily dependent on networks of satellites ….
 [A]ny potential conflicts in space would put much of the industrialized world’s economies at risk …” (Jan.
 23, 2007).
 China blew up another satellite in 2010.
 High-tech militaries like America’s and the EU’s are heavily dependent upon satellites.
 Dr. Ashley Tellis, an expert on China at the Carnegie Endowment for International Peace think tank, stated that China’s space program is aimed at America’s “soft ribs” in space, and that China could carry out a “space Pearl Harbor.”

 A Terrifying Reality